pablo360able/The-Augment/README.md

 * See if Siphoning Claw can be made to work with Claw Pack from Packmaster
 * Validate Source Code and Hacker's Almanac against non-battle card rewards
 * Migrate SpirePatches to use Locators
+* See if the X-cost attacks are being overstacked with MagicWeaponPower (and, theoretically, Arthame + Chemical X)

 ## Balance
 * Nerf Stunning Strike (and possibly buff Magic Weapon)